chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-20-why-stylesheet-abstraction-matters.markdown

   <dt>Bug fixing</dt>
   <dd>Fixing a bug often requires understanding the abstraction at a deeper level than you thought you had to.
 This tends to cause a lot of frustration for people, but it's important to remember that this is still less time than you would have spent building it from scratch.</dd>

+  <dt>Finding the Source</dt>
+  <dd>When generating CSS, it's harder to find where that generated CSS came from.
+Tools like Firebug will show you your CSS.
+To help, Sass will emit filenames and line numbers of the original sass code as comments, but firebug doesn't display those yet.</dd>

+  <dt>Toolchain Complexity</dt>
+  <dd>Adding a compilation phase makes your project build more complex and places new requirements on those environments where stylesheets are compiled.</dd>

   <dt>Documentation</dt>
   <dd>Ok this is probably a benefit, since you likely needed it anyway, but I hate writing documentation.
 Once you define a new concept, you have a great place to document that concept now.</dd>